sclorg/s2i-python-container/src/README.md

 * **UPGRADE_PIP_TO_LATEST**

+    {% if spec.version == "2.7" %}
+    Python 2 images are using the latest compatible pip release (<21.0) so this option controls update of setuptools and wheel packages only.
+Set this variable to a non-empty value to have the packages be upgraded to the most recent version before any Python packages are installed.
+    {% else %}
     Set this variable to a non-empty value to have the 'pip' program and related python packages (setuptools and wheel) be upgraded to the most recent version before any Python packages are installed.
-If not set it will use whatever the default version is included by the platform for the Python version being used.
+If not set, the container will use the stable pip version this container was built with, taken from a recent Fedora release.
+    {% endif %}

 * **WEB_CONCURRENCY**